lastcoolnameleft/architecture-assessment/microservices.md

 * Do you have one repository per code base?
   * This question is to understand if the are able to build/deploiy their services separately.
 * How do you deploy your services?
-  * Follow up questions:
   * Do you deploy your UI separately from your API?
-    * What are your deployment artifacts?
-      * e.g. Java WAR, .EXE, Container
+  * What are your deployment artifacts? (e.g. Java WAR, .EXE, Container)
-* What languages are used?
+* What languages are used?  (e.g. C#, PHP, Python)

-## Dependencies

-* How do you declare your build dependencies?
-  * e.g. Maven, config files
-* How do you include your dependencies in your application?
-  * e.g. Built into application artifact, deployed in separate build process

 ## Config

-* How/where do you store your config?
+* How/Where does the application read it's config?
 * How do you generate your config?
 * How do you update config on your application?
 * Could you Open Source your application without exposing credentials?